MarkTheF4rth/Base_Bot/README.md

 create configs (Template coming soon) run run.py with python3.5+ to stop the bot you will need to ctrl+c or ctrl+z exit

+Manual:
+Here I will explain syntax when creating your own bot that uses base bot...

+Usage syntax:
+The usage parameter defines what arguments should be passed to the bot, it is written as usage=[('operator', 'operand1', 'operand2'), ('operator2', 'operand')] Where the operator is the name of the parameter to be passed.
+If two conflicting operands are passed, only the first will be read.

+Operand meanings
+(empty) - this argument is required
+'?' - this argument is optional
+'n' (integer) - n number of arguments are required for this parameter '<\n' (integer) - up to n number of arguments are required for this parameter (this must be the last parameter) '>\n' (integer) - the number of arguments given for this parameter must be higher than n 'i' - argument must be an integer